Installing and setting up an over-the-air TV antenna is a great way to get free TV.

 Antop makes this low-cost High Gain Signal Booster that is small but effective.

-The setup up is simple by placing the inline booster between the antenna and TV on the coaxial line.
+The setup is easy by placing the inline booster between the antenna and TV on the coaxial line.

 It is built for indoors and is a good low-cost booster for those on a budget.